-Abigail Brewer and Gemma Williams are the named EAL Coordinators
+Abigail Brewer is the named EAL Coordinator

 Environment

 Our environment is accessible to all visitors and service users.
 If access to the setting is found to treat disabled children or adults less favourably then we make reasonable adjustments to accommodate the needs of disabled children and adults.
 We do this by: